Oron-Paz/GeoGuesser_Bot_PyTorch3/README.md

 # GeoGuesser_Bot_PyTorch

 ## About
 <p>Due to the technically consumption heavy nature of ML training I made this work only for contintents as i didnt have access to a gpu as well as I didnt have access to very large data sets.
+Although it would be extremly easy to expand and make work well with a better data set and a more powerful computing system.
 I truly enjoyed expirementing with pyTorch and am quite happy with the results, read the instructions below if youd like to try (may have some issues here and there because i reorgenized some files)</p>

 ## Sample Images